FPMedia/codecapsules-docs/docs/tutorials/build-image-text-overlay.md

 ```
 gunicorn run:app --daemon
-python worker.py
+python3 worker.py
 ```

-The script starts the flask application on a `gunicorn` server and the worker process using normal `python`.
+The script starts the flask application on a `gunicorn` server and the worker process using `python3`.

 Next, we need to generate a `requirements.txt` file to tell Code Capsules which packages need to be installed first before our app can start.
 Run the command below from a terminal while in the project’s root folder to create a `requirements.txt` file.